bovee/Aston/README.rst

 Aston
 *****

 Aston is a cross-platform, open source library for the analysis of chromatographic data.
 It's named for Francis William Aston, creator of the first fully functional mass spectrometer, and written using Python, Numpy, and Scipy.
-There's also a graphical front-end available.
+A graphical front-end is also available at https://github.com/bovee/AstonQt.

 Installation